syncrosim/rsyncrosim/cran-comments.md

 Martina Schmirl and Jelena Saf :

 * Following a suggestion by Martina Schimrl, the examples are wrapped in \\donttest{}
 instead of \\donttrun{].
-They cannot be unwrapped as they will fail on testing platforms given that they require SyncroSim to work (see the Upstream dependencies Section below).
+They cannot be unwrapped as they will fail on testing platforms given that they require an installed version of the SyncroSim software to work (see the Upstream dependencies Section below).
   * ** This is likely to cause R CMD check to produce an error on the CRAN servers as in R 4.0, CMD check now runs examples wrapped in \\donttest{} **

 * Following a comment by Martina Schmirl, the behavior of functions that returned strings and printed them has been modified to use message().
-These messages are important to keep for the user to obtain critical information about their interaction with the Syncrosim API and should not be suppressed.
+These messages are important to keep for the user to obtain critical information about their interaction with the Syncrosim software's API and should not be suppressed.
 Those functions now returns a boolean invisibly.

-* Following a comment by Martina Schmirl, all default path have been removed and examples/vignette code uses tempdir() and nothing is written to the user working directory, except in the default use of `ssimLibrary` which much like functions like `write.csv` will create a SyncroSim library into the user working directory if they do not specify a path.
+* Following a comment by Martina Schmirl, all default path have been removed and examples/vignette code uses tempdir() and nothing is written to the user working directory, except in the default use of `ssimLibrary` which exactly as is done with functions like `write.csv`, it will save a file into the user working directory if they do not explicitly specify a path.

 Smaller changes: